TluwaniMS/kubernetes-quick-guide/README.md

 The cloud-controller-manager in Kubernetes integrates cloud-specific control logic.
 By utilizing the cloud controller manager, you can establish a connection between your cluster and your cloud provider's API.
 This approach separates the components that interact with the cloud platform from the components that solely interact with your cluster.

+* ### Node (Worker Node):

+In Kubernetes, a node refers to a machine that performs work tasks.

+######	Node Components:

+#### i.
+Kubelet:

+A node-level agent deployed within the cluster, responsible for ensuring the proper execution of containers within a Pod.

+#### ii. kube-proxy:

+Each node in the cluster hosts kube-proxy, which serves as a network proxy.

+#### iiii.
+Container-runtime:

+The container runtime is the software tasked with executing containers.